Bell Aliant Tower

-The Bell Aliant Tower, formerly known as the Aliant Tower and older still, the NBTel Tower, is a 127 m tower of reinforced concrete located in Moncton, New Brunswick, Canada.
+Bell Aliant Tower, formerly known as Aliant Tower and NBTel Tower, is a 127 m tower of reinforced concrete located in Moncton, New Brunswick, Canada.
 It is used to provide directional radio services.
-It is the tallest structure in Moncton and the tallest freestanding structure in Atlantic Canada.
+It is the tallest structure in Moncton and the fifteenth tallest freestanding structure in Atlantic Canada.

 History

 The NBTel Tower was the subject of litigation in John Maryon Int Ltd v.
 NB Telephone Co [1982] N.B.J.
 No. 387 (N.B.
 C.A.).
 In his decision on the case, Justice LaForest provided substantial background on the early history of the tower: